Hadith manuscripts

-There are numerous hadith manuscripts from the first four century after the death of Prophet Muhammad (632-1032CE).
-The number increases drastically in the following two centuries (1032-1232).
+There are numerous hadith manuscripts from the first four centuries after the death of Muhammad (632 – 1032 CE).
+The number increases drastically in the following two centuries (1032–1232).

 632-1032CE

 MS. Leiden Or.
 298

 This is a book titled Gharib Al-Hadith.
 It was written by an early Islamic scholar, Abu Ubaid al-Qasim bin Salam (770-838).
 There's an incomplete manuscript of this book dated back to 252 AH (866CE).
-It is now kept at the Library of the University of Leiden.
+It is now kept at Leiden University Libraries.
+A digital version of the manuscript is available via Leiden University Libraries’ Digital Collections.

 Jami' of Ma'mar ibn Rashid

 This is one of the earliest collection of hadith that was compiled by Imam Ma'mar ibn Rashid.
 Two manuscripts of this book have been found in Turkey.
 One of them is from Ankara and dating back to 364 AH (974CE).
 Another one is in Istanbul.